Add Active Directory to Sophos Firewall (SFOS)

 - STARTTLS

-9. Display name attribute
+9. Show name attribute

-This item allows you to specify how the usernames should be displayed on your XG Firewall.
-You can control this via the so-called āDisplay name attributeā.
-The following attributes are available:
+Under this item you can determine how the user names should be displayed on your XG Firewall.
+You can control this via the so-called “Display-Name attribute”.
+The following attributes are available to you:

 - displayName